bdolan55/CI_PP1_DND/README.md

 ## Bugs

 - I had white space below footer on the main page.
-To remove this I researched in <a href="https://stackoverflow.com/questions/6273032/how-to-get-rid-of-the-whitespace-at-the-bottom">Stack Overflow</a> and found to remove any padding and margins and set the overflow hidden and set width and height to 100% of the html tag and body so all content spreads to height and width of page.
+To remove this I researched in <a href="https://stackoverflow.com/questions/6273032/how-to-get-rid-of-the-whitespace-at-the-bottom">Stack Overflow</a> and found to remove any padding and margins and set the overflow hidden and width and height to 100% of the html tag and body so all content spreads to height and width of page.

-- I had an issue with the JavaScrip Burger menu that i got from a tutorial <a href="https://www.youtube.com/watch?v=At4B7A4GOPg">Web Dev Simplified</a> when testing the accessibilty on WAVE WebAIM accessibility tool.
-The accessibility report was showing the burger menu as an empty "a tag" as the burger was built with an "a tag" container around 3 empty spans for the toggle menu.
-I approached Code Institute Slack for advice on this error and was told to maybe change it to a "button tag" instead.
+- I had an issue with the JavaScript Burger menu that i got from a tutorial <a href="https://www.youtube.com/watch?v=At4B7A4GOPg">Web Dev Simplified</a> when testing the accessibilty on WAVE WebAIM accessibility tool.
+The accessibility report was showing the burger menu has an empty a-tag as the burger was built with an a-tag container around 3 empty spans for the toggle menu.
+I approached Code Institute Slack for advice on this error and was told to maybe change the a-tag to a button-tag instead.
 I was still getting the same error on the WAVE Report.
-I came up with the idea to add an additional "span tag" with some text within the button container and give this additional "span" a class set to display:none in the CSS.
+I came up with the idea to add an additional span tag with some text within the button container and give this additional span class set to display:none in the CSS.
 This removed the error from the Wave Report.

 - I had an error messages on the Contact Us Page when testing the accessibilty on WAVE WebAIM accessibility tool.
 The 6 errors were caused due to not having any label tags on the contact us form.
-I wanted this look as I liked the sleek look of the input fields without labels as I labeled the Input with placeholders text to identify what input information was required in each field.
-To remove this error I inserted the "label tags" and set a class to these tags and similar to my previous bug I set the the label class to display:none in the CSS Styles sheet.
+I wanted this look as I liked the sleek look of the input fields without labels as I labeled the Inputs with placeholders text to identify what input information was required in each field.
+To remove this error I inserted the label-tags and set class to these tags and similar to my previous bug I set the the label class to display:none in the CSS Styles sheet.
 This removed the error from the Wave Report and no further errors.

-- I had an error messages on the Our company page in regards to the staff profile images.
-When you go in to responsive mode the Hover effect profile information becomes bigger than the Profile Image container. this has been sorted with adjusting the width and height of the images in the media section and setting the container to display flex and flex direction column to allow images to take up svreen width for text box Hover.
+- I had an bug on the Our company page in regards to the staff profile images.
+When you go in to responsive mode the Hover effect profile information becomes alot bigger and covers all the Profile Image container.
+This has been sorted with adjusting the width and height of the images in the media section and setting the container to display flex and flex direction column to allow images to take up screen width for text box Hover.
 ---

 ## Deployment